 The option to disable Windows 10 forced updates is invisible by default.
 However, you can tweak few settings in the Group Policy Editor to re-enable the pleasant option to stop your computer from downloading the updates from Microsoft.

-(Windows 10 Home users can’t use this option as it is only for Preview builds of Windows 10 Education, Pro and Enterprise editions.)
+(Windows 10 Home users can’t use this advanced options as it is only for Preview builds of Windows 10 Education, Pro and Enterprise editions.)

 1. In the Windows 10 desktop search, type Group Policy Editor and open the tool.